 devices which track video signals or reflected laser beams,

+The sensor system measures the lens/sample spacing and makes the necessary adjustments using the lens positioner.
 The C-Focus™ system has no effect on standard

 After focus is established, simply pushing the “focus lock”